Welcome to Vigo cruise port (Puerto de Vigo)! (Post updated: January 2024)

 - There may be Hop on Hop off bus tours/tourist buses available, however, check this information with a tourist information office.

-9 Best Things to Do in Port Vigo
+9 Best Things to Do in Vigo Cruise Port

 1. Mercado da Pedra

 This amazing seafood market is one of the most authentic places in Vigo, located less than a 10-minute walk from Vigo port.
 It is tucked in Rúa Teófilo Llorente alley filled with seafood restaurants where you can taste freshly shucked oysters and buy souvenirs.

 The street itself is a bit inclined so passengers with walking difficulties or wheelchair users may find it challenging to handle.
 In that case, I suggest you access Mercado da Pedra from La Laxe shopping mall’s top floor via the pedestrian bridge mentioned above.
 Also, keep in mind that this seafood market is a very touristy place and prices here may be slightly more expensive than in other places in Vigo.
 The food is delicious, though, and the overall experience is well worth it!

 Mercado da Pedra is part of Vigo’s old town, a beautiful historic quarter filled with elegant Renaissance buildings, authentic restaurants, wine houses, tapas bars and shops.
 The old town area starts right outside the port Vigo and includes some of the city’s major landmarks such as the 19th-century, Neoclassical Concatedral – Basílica de Santa María de Vigo.

 The Old Town consists of numerous winding streets, small squares, stores and taverns that can only be accessed on foot.
 Plaza de la Constitución is the central town square, while Praza da Igrexa (the square where the Cathedral is situated), Praza da Pedra and Praza da Princesa are also lovely and reflect the Vigo’s authentic vibe.